Castration

 The following webinar discusses the difference between using local anesthetic or NSAIDs for castration pain control (42:22), requirements under the Code of Practice for Beef Cattle (44:00), different castration methods (45:11), and practical research results (46:12).

 An anesthetic (e.g lidocaine) is a drug that temporarily eliminates all feeling.
 Local anesthetics cause numbness; general anesthetic cause unconsciousness.
-Anesthetics need to be injected 5 to 20 minutes or so before the operation, and can provide several hours of pain relief.
+Anesthetics need to be injected 5 to 20 minutes or so before the procedure, and can provide several hours of pain relief.

 An analgesic or NSAID (i.e. metacam) temporarily eliminates pain, but not normal sensation.
 Analgesics are longer-acting than anesthetics, and may provide some pain relief for up to a day after castration.
 NSAIDs control swelling and pain for a variety of different conditions although one-time injection products do not last long enough to eliminate all of the symptoms associated with band castration.
 Studies with experimental in-feed products (e.g. oral meloxicam or acetylsalicylic acid) have shown some potential for banded feedlot cattle, but do not appear to be practical for nursing calves on pasture.

-A number of pain control products have been approved for use in beef cattle and can be found in this table.
+Several pain control products have been approved for use in beef cattle and can be found in this table.

 References

 1. Anderson, D.E., Muir, W.W.
-(2005) Pain management in ruminants.
+(2005).
+Pain management in ruminants.
 Vet Clin Food Anim; Vol 21:19-31.

 2. Coetzee, J.F., Gehring, R., Tarus-Sanf, J., Anderson, D.E.
-(2010) Effect of sub-anesthetic xylazine and ketamine (‘ketamine stun’) administered to calves immediately prior to castration.
+(2010).
+Effect of sub-anesthetic xylazine and ketamine (‘ketamine stun’) administered to calves immediately prior to castration.
 Veterinary Anaesthesia and Analgesia; Vol 37:566-578.

 3. Coetzee, J.F., Edwards, L.N., Mosher, R.A., Bello, N.M., O’Connor, A.M., Wang, B., KuKanich, B., Blasi, D.A.
-(2012) Effect of oral meloxicam on health and performance of beef steers relative to bulls castrated on arrival at the feedlot.
+(2012).
+Effect of oral meloxicam on health and performance of beef steers relative to bulls castrated on arrival at the feedlot.
 Journal of Animal Science Vol 90:1026-1039.

 4. Field, R.A.
-(1971) Effect of Castration on Meat Quality and Quantity.
+(1971).
+Effect of Castration on Meat Quality and Quantity.
 Journal of Animal Science Vol 32(5), 849-858.

 5. George, L.W.
 In: Recent Advances in Anesthetic Management of Large Domestic Animals, E.P.
 Steffey (Ed.)
 Publisher: International Veterinary Information Service (www.ivis.org), Ithaca, New York, USA.
 Pain Control in Food Animals (9-Oct-2003)

-6. Gonzalez, L.A., Schwartzkopf-Genswein, K.S., Caulkett, N.A., Janzen, E., McAllister, T.A., Fierheller, E, Schaefer, A.L., Haley, D.B., Stookey, J.M., Hendrick, S. (2010) Pain mitigation after band castration of beef calves and its effects on performance, behavior, Escherichia coli, and salivary cortisol.
+6. Gonzalez, L.A., Schwartzkopf-Genswein, K.S., Caulkett, N.A., Janzen, E., McAllister, T.A., Fierheller, E, Schaefer, A.L., Haley, D.B., Stookey, J.M., Hendrick, S. (2010).
+Pain mitigation after band castration of beef calves and its effects on performance, behavior, Escherichia coli, and salivary cortisol.
 Journal of Animal Science, Vol 88(2):802-810.

 7. Marti, S., Melendez, D.M., Pajor, E.A., Moya, D., Gellatly, D., Janzen, E.D., Schwartzkopf-Genswein, K.S.
 (2018).
 Effect of a single dose of subcutaneous meloxicam before knife castration alone or combined with hot-iron branding on scrotal healing, inflammatory response, and behaviour in 2-mo-old beef calves over 42 d post procedure.
 Canadian Journal of Animal Science, Vol 99(1): 179-190.